Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 Hakodate Park

 Reaching the 10-meter peak.
-To the right, you can catch a slight glimpse of the Tsugaru Strait.
+You can catch a slight glimpse of the Tsugaru Strait to your right.

-Hakodate City is one of the most historic cities in Hokkaido, and Hakodate Park, a place of relaxation for its citizens, is full of highlights!
-As a precious place that still retains its original appearance, the park itself is designated as a Registered Monument (Place of Scenic Beauty) of Japan.
-It is also known as a famous spot for cherry blossoms in spring and autumn leaves in fall, so why not stop by when you visit Hakodate?
+The city of Hakodate has a particularly deep history within Hokkaido.
+Hakodate Park, which has served as a place of relaxation for its citizens alongside this history, is full of attractions!
+As a precious place that still retains its original appearance, the park itself has been designated as a Registered Monument (Place of Scenic Beauty) and a National Registered Cultural Property.
+It is also known as a spot for cherry blossoms in spring and autumn leaves in fall, so why not stop by when you visit Hakodate?

 Hakodate Park

-Hakodate Park, where Kodomo no Kuni is located, was opened in 1879 at the beginning of the Meiji era and is Hokkaido's first Western-style park.
-It spans about 4.8 hectares in Aoyagi-cho, Hakodate, which is slightly larger than the Tokyo Dome (4.7 hectares).
-The park grounds feature historical elements like the Former Hakodate Museum, a Tangible Cultural Property of Hokkaido, and Hokkaido's first Western-style stone bridge, as well as a zoo.
+Hakodate Park, where Kodomo no Kuni is located, is Hokkaido's first Western-style park, opened in 1879 at the beginning of the Meiji era.
+It spans about 4.8 hectares in Aoyagi-cho, Hakodate, which is surprisingly slightly larger than the Tokyo Dome (4.7 hectares).
+The park is home to historical sites such as the Old Hakodate Museum, a Tangible Cultural Property of Hokkaido, and Hokkaido's first Western-style stone bridge, as well as a zoo.
 It's a spot where both adults and children can have fun all day long.

 Hakodate Park

-A bamboo grove of Moso bamboo, rare in Hokkaido.
-It reportedly started with just seven stalks when the park opened.
+A grove of Moso bamboo, which is rare in Hokkaido.
+It is said that there were only seven stalks when the park first opened.

 Hakodate Park Hakodate Park Hakodate Park

-The animal facility houses various animals such as goats, peacocks, swans, and guinea pigs.
+The animal facilities house various animals such as goats, peacocks, swans, and guinea pigs.

 Hakodate Park